connornishijima/Pixie/README.md

 ----------
 # Arduino Library Installation

-~**With Arduino Library Manager:**~ COMING SOON!
+**With Arduino Library Manager:**

-~1.
-Open *Sketch > Include Library > Manage Libraries* in the Arduino IDE.~
+1. Open *Sketch > Include Library > Manage Libraries* in the Arduino IDE.

-~2.
-Search for "Pixie" by Connor Nishijima, and select the latest version.~
+2. Search for "Pixie" by Connor Nishijima, and select the latest version.

-~3.
-Click the Install button and Arduino will prepare the library and examples for you!~
+3. Click the Install button and Arduino will prepare the library and examples for you!

 **Manual Install:**